Approval to transfer personal loans, credit cards and savings accounts to NatWest – Frequently Asked Questions

 - The financial services register number being “184514” will change to “121878”

-If the proposed transfer is approved, from 1 May 2025 any reference to Sainsbury’s Bank’s address and contact details for serving legal notices in your agreement(s), will change to NatWest’s registered address as detailed above.
+From 1 May 2025 any reference to Sainsbury’s Bank’s address and contact details for serving legal notices in your agreement(s), will change to NatWest’s registered address as detailed above.
+You’ll find more information about serving legal notices at sainsburysbank.co.uk/transfer-scheme in the complaints, disputes and claims section.

 To make sure we can continue to service your account(s) until they move on to NatWest systems, expected towards the end of 2025, there will also be a temporary change to your terms and conditions if they contain any restrictions on a third party servicing your account(s).
 These restrictions will not apply from 1 May 2025 until 3 months after we stop servicing your account(s) on behalf of NatWest.